Protospace/spaceport/apiserver/docs/source/dev_apiserver.md

 (env) $ python manage.py migrate
 ```

-Create a super user so you can manage who's director or staff:
+Create a super user so you can manage who's a director or staff.
+This is a special
+account and is not treated as a member.

 ```
 (env) $ python manage.py createsuperuser --email admin@example.com --username admin